 The 2021/22 Business Plan described the most significant external factors that could affect the achievement of BHA's strategy.
-This chapter refreshes that analysis, in the form of a PESTLE analysis which was revised in 2022/23 that identifies and comments on relevant Political, Economic, Social, Technological, Legislative/Regulatory and Environmental factors.
+This chapter refreshes that analysis, in the form of a PESTLE analysis which was revised in 2023 and 2024 and identifies and comments on relevant Political, Economic, Social, Technological, Legislative/Regulatory and Environmental factors.

-PESTLE Analysis 2022: Other Factors
+PESTLE Analysis 2024: Other Factors